Rawbert14/agile-project/README.md

 ## Week 21
 ## 5 Feb 2024
-* *2 hours* Draft/plan for dissertationw riting part.
+* *2 hours* Draft/plan for dissertation writing part.

 ## 6 Feb 2024
-* *3 hours* Draft/plan for dissertationw riting part.
+* *3 hours* Draft/plan for dissertation writing part.

 ## Week 22
 ## 12 Feb 2024
 * *12 hours* Made a draft for every chapter

 ## 14 Feb 2024
-* *3 hours* Worked on teh draft and aksed for feedback from coordinator.
+* *3 hours* Worked on the draft and aksed for feedback from coordinator.

 ## Week 23
 ## 20 Feb 2024